MaelGarcia/central-frontend/CONTRIBUTING.md

 <!--
-Copyright 2019 ODK Central Developers
+Copyright 2019 Conectados Developers
 See the NOTICE file at the top-level directory of this distribution and at https://github.com/getodk/central-frontend/blob/master/NOTICE.

-This file is part of ODK Central.
+This file is part of Conectados.
 It is subject to the license terms in the LICENSE file found in the top-level directory of this distribution and at https://www.apache.org/licenses/LICENSE-2.0.
-No part of ODK Central, including this file, may be copied, modified, propagated, or distributed except according to the terms contained in the LICENSE file.
+No part of Conectados, including this file, may be copied, modified, propagated, or distributed except according to the terms contained in the LICENSE file.
 -->
-# Contributing to ODK Central Frontend
+# Contributing to Conectados Frontend

-We want ODK Central Frontend to be easy to use, yet flexible for a wide variety of projects and organizations.
+We want Conectados Frontend to be easy to use, yet flexible for a wide variety of projects and organizations.
 To do that, we need your help!

 ## Questions and Discussion

 If you are looking for help, please take a look at the [Documentation Website](https://docs.getodk.org/central-intro/).
 If that doesn't solve your problem, please head over to the [ODK Forum](https://forum.getodk.org/) and do a search to see if anybody else has had the same problem.
 If you've identified a new problem, please post on the forum.
 We prefer forum posts to GitHub issues because more of the community is on the forum.

-If you have suggestions about how to improve ODK Central, please share them with us on the [Features board](https://forum.getodk.org/c/features) of the ODK Forum.
+If you have suggestions about how to improve Conectados, please share them with us on the [Features board](https://forum.getodk.org/c/features) of the ODK Forum.

-If you are looking for help on how ODK Central works internally or how to update its code, the ODK [developer Slack](https://slack.getodk.org/) is for you.
+If you are looking for help on how Conectados works internally or how to update its code, the ODK [developer Slack](https://slack.getodk.org/) is for you.

 ## Contributing Translations

 If you know a language other than English, consider contributing translations through Transifex.
-For more information, please see the [ODK Central Translation Guide](https://docs.google.com/document/d/1C0MS_ytAEBHwbMkdR-QrtDrWAAh_EkJo2QRr4XyIOpk).
+For more information, please see the [Conectados Translation Guide](https://docs.google.com/document/d/1C0MS_ytAEBHwbMkdR-QrtDrWAAh_EkJo2QRr4XyIOpk).

 ## Contributing Code